cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

    - Strictly using the standards from Microsoft .NET (looks like Office 2007)
    - Usage of Windows Presentation Foundation (WPF) to create multi media GUIs using vector graphics
-   - The whole project can be build with the free VS201x Express-Edition for C#.
+   - The whole project can be build with the respective most current, free Visual Studio Express-Edition for C#.
+   - Available as crypto providers are:
-   - Available are the .NET crypto provider, libraries like GMP/MPIR, Crypto++ via wrappers and BouncyCastle for C#.
+     - the .NET crypto provider,
+     - libraries like GMP/MPIR, Crypto++ via wrappers, and
+     - BouncyCastle for C#.
    - Steep learning curve for newbies by visual programming
    - Close cooperation with the chairs of Prof. Weis in Duisburg-Essen and Prof. Wacker in Kassel